geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " That all thy motions with delight survey'd,
 " And fill'd with warm desire to view unveil'd
 " The charms thy maiden modesty conceal'd,
-" They flutter' d round in many a lucid ring, 370
+" They flutter' d round in many a lucid ring,

 " Stretch'd the light hand, and waved the filmy wing,

-book r.
-THE CASTLE.
-19

 " And strove, with gentle violence, to raise